 Having well-moisturized skin is key for this look.

 Begin with cleaning your face and applying a toner on your face and neck.
 Follow by a moisturizing cream (also applied to your face and neck).
 PRESS your face cream onto your face and neck, DO NOT rub and lather it.
 Pressing will ensure that you will never break out from the pile up of too much cream and the pressing motion will bring back blood flow to the surface of the face giving you a natural, healthy glow!

 Extra tip: Spray the entire face and neck with Rose Water.
 The water spray aids in melding the moisturizer into your skin rather than it just lying topically on the surface of your skin.
 After you spray the water mist liberally over face and neck, let the skin dry naturally for a few minutes.

 This not only helps makeup go on smoothly and last longer, it also helps keep the oil in your skin from mixing with your makeup.
 Makeup primer also helps fill in any lines in your skin so that makeup doesn’t crease in them.

 There are many, many types of makeup primer available on the market, so choose one that will suit your needs.

 Once the skin is properly prepped, apply your makeup, as usual, being mindful to go lighter on the foundation and powder.
 With a good skin prep you won’t need to pile on the foundation, rather, it’s more about spot checking the areas on your face that need help.
 You should use a highlighter at the end of your makeup routine.
 It’s the final touch.

 Apply highlighter either by fingers or with fan brush if it is powder.
-Liquid ones you can also mix with a foundation for an overall glow.
-But most commonly is used to accentuate specific parts of your face.
+Liquid ones can also mix with the foundation for an overall glow.
+But most commonly, it is used to accentuate specific parts of your face.